edwardgoldring/website/content/home/about.md

 I am a Lecturer in Political Science (Comparative Politics) at the [University of Melbourne](https://arts.unimelb.edu.au/school-of-social-and-political-sciences).
 I study authoritarian politics, mainly from a global comparative perspective, and have a particular interest in North Korea.

-I am currently working on two main projects.
-First, a book manuscript, *Purges: How Dictators Fight to Survive*, examines the causes and effects of elite purges.
-I argue that dictators purge elites to consolidate power, punish insubordination, and scapegoat them to alleviate popular threats.
-Rather than fomenting instability, purges help dictators survive.
-Second, I am working on a project about how dictators manage elites to facilitate succession, which uses quantitative and qualitative data from North Korea.

-My work has been published or is forthcoming in journals including *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Conflict Resolution*, and *World Politics*.
+My research primarily examines how autocratic leaders and regimes maintain power, focusing especially on elite politics.
+My main ongoing projects focus on the causes and effects of elite purges in dictatorships, and on succession in autocracy.
+My work on these topics, and autocratic politics more broadly, has been published or is forthcoming in outlets including *British Journal of Political Science*, *Comparative Political Studies*, *Journal of Conflict Resolution*, *World Politics*, and with Cambridge University Press.